 - Respond to any reporting requests which may include an academic performance progress report and photo by the announced deadline.

-- Attend scholarship/fellowship orientation events or any meetings requested which may include events with the donors by the Office of Advancement and Communications.
+- Attend scholarship/fellowship orientation events or any meetings requested which may include events with the donors.